My step counter is innacurate / under or over estimated

 Circular's algorithms are fine-tuned to recognize steps from the rest of your daily movement.
 Your ring is able to identify step patterns with a high level of precision (95% accuracy) from your finger.

-If you hold someone else's hand or move them very, very little, like putting your hand in your pocket while walking, the ring may go missing.
+- If you hold someone else's hand during a walk or move them very, very little, like putting your hand in your pocket while walking, the ring may go missing.

 Other wearables or apps may show different step estimates because they use different methods of categorizing steps.
 Many trackers set a different threshold for what counts as a step while others categorize all movements as steps.